paulmelis/blender-julia-test/readme.md

 system @ 3.20 GHZ running Arch Linux):

 ```
-(Blender) Preparing data took 1.833ms
+(Blender) Preparing data took 1.230ms
-(Julia) Building half edges done in 113.959ms
+(Julia) Building half edges done in 92.614ms
 (Julia) Input: 35947 vertices, 69451 polygons, 104288 polygon edges
 (Julia) Output: 209686 vertices, 208353 quads
-(Julia) Subdivision done in 33.202ms
+(Julia) Subdivision done in 34.996ms
-(Blender) Call to Julia subdivision took 1038.673ms
+(Blender) Call to Julia subdivision took 1005.626ms
-(Blender) Updating subdivided mesh took 369.763ms
+(Blender) Updating subdivided mesh took 372.849ms
-(Blender) Total time: 1410.269ms
+(Blender) Total time: 1379.705ms
 ```

-So 147.161ms (113.959+33.202) is spent in the Julia code doing the actual subdivision, less than 11%.
+So 127.61ms (92.614+34.996) is spent in the Julia code doing the actual subdivision, a bit over 9%.
 The rest of the time is spent on marshaling data between Julia and Blender/Python and other overhead.

 Applying a Subdivision Surface modifier on the same mesh from within Blender